Microchips & Integrated Circuits Wholesale Trading License in Dubai: Cost and Requirements

 Traders dealing in certain categories of electronic components should be aware of dual-use goods regulations.
 Some advanced semiconductors and integrated circuits are subject to export control frameworks under international agreements.
 Traders may need to verify that their specific product lines comply with UAE customs regulations and any applicable international export control requirements before commencing operations.

-Visa eligibility is linked to the licence and office package selected.
+Visa eligibility is linked to the license and office package selected.
 Flexi-desk packages typically include a smaller visa quota, while larger office or warehouse arrangements allow for a greater number of employment visas.

 Setup Costs and Step-by-Step Process